 What is Resin Bonding?

-Resin Bonding is the process of scattering loose dried aggregates onto a coating of resin after the resin has been applied to the surface.
-It is often referred to as a scattercoat, broadcast or coat system.
-This method involves applying the resin over a suitable base using a squeegee, and then 'scattering' the chosen gravel or aggregate over the tacky resin before it sets.
+Resin Bonding is the process of scattering loose dried aggregates onto a coating of resin after the resin has been applied to a surface.
+It is designed to resemble the texture and appearance of loose gravel.
+Resin bonded aggregates are sometimes referred to as a scattercoat, broadcast or coat system.

+The resin bonded aggregates method involves applying the resin over a suitable base using a squeegee, and then 'scattering' the chosen gravel or aggregate over the tacky resin before it sets.
 Some systems use pre-coated aggregates, while others rely on applying a resin over the scattered stone to seal the system.

 The Resin Bonded System can be overlaid on existing or new concrete or tarmac to create beautiful driveways, patios, paths, carparks or any lightly trafficked area, giving a finish that has all the appeal of a loose gravel drive without the gravel being displaced.

 - There is a stunning range of colours and shades available for an attractive alternative to paving or tarmac finishes.

 - The colours can be selected to blend in fully with the surrounding area.